babaniyi/babaniyi.github.io/_pages/about.md

 I completed my Masters' in Quantitative Economics from the [Autonomous University of Barcelona](https://uab.cat) and [University of Paris Pantheon-Sorbonne ](https://www.pantheonsorbonne.fr/en) under the Erasmus program.

-I received the `Erasmus Mundus` scholarship grant of €42k in 2017 and was accepted to the Google Africa Developer Scholarship in 2021.
+I received the `Erasmus Mundus` scholarship grant of €42k in 2017 and was accepted to the `Google Africa Developer` Program in 2021.
 Prior to that, I was awarded the Outstanding Academic Accomplishment award by `Dr. Bukola Saraki Foundation` in 2016, `NIIT` scholarship in 2015 and `Kingshouse Learning Center` to study Computer Engineering in 2012.

 My current interests are in applying machine to solve business problems.
 I particularly enjoy deploying recommendation systems, designing experiments and forecasting models to serve customers at scale.